 Object3D with the entity’s

-.setObject3D(name) method where the name denotes the
+.setObject3D(name) method where the name

 For example, to set a point light from within a component:

 light.
 To later access it, we can use the

 And when we set a three.js object on an A-Frame entity, A-Frame will set a

 reference to the A-Frame entity from the three.js object via